Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won in nine, or 50%, of the 18 contests they have been named as odds-on underdogs this year.
+- The Brewers have been chosen as underdogs in 19 games this year and have walked away with the win nine times (47.4%) in those games.

-- Milwaukee has played as an underdog of +170 or more once this season and lost that game.
+- Milwaukee has entered 13 games this season as the underdog by +115 or more and is 6-7 in those contests.

-- The Brewers have an implied victory probability of 37% according to the moneyline set by sportsbooks for this matchup.
+- The Brewers have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- Milwaukee and its opponents have hit the over in 19 of its 44 games with a total this season.
+- Milwaukee's games have gone over the total in 20 of its 45 chances.

 - The Brewers have yet play a game with a spread this season.